oceanobservatories/ooi-status/README.md

 Note: an actual query may return additional data points and additional streams.

-## Intpreting Data Availability
+## Interpreting Data Availability

 Data availability is identified two different ways:

 1. Actual gaps in data.
 Data Gaps are identified by computing the time gaps between consecutive bins used to store the data in Cassandra.
 A time gap greater than 0.1% of the deployment time is reported as having missing data.
 2. Relative sparsity of data in Cassandra bins.
 Sparse Data is identified by computing the average time separation between data points in Cassandra bin.
 Bins having an average time separation greater than 0.1% of the deployment time are reported as sparse.

 ### Interpretation of Data Availability Colors